jflowers1974/rPi_LCD_btcDisplay/README.md

 <h2>Setup:</h2>
 <ol>
-  <li>Follow the instructions provided by adaFruit at https://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi/usage.

-  Don't forget to make the needed modifications using the raspi-config utility
+  <li>Follow the instructions provided by adaFruit at https://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi/usage.  <p>Don't forget to make the needed modifications using the raspi-config utility.
 Only after the tests provided worked, should you continue.</li>
   <li> </li>
   <li> </li>
 </ol>